 On opening day in 1937, Center Market stood just where it stands today, at 600 Race Street.
 The store was much smaller then.
 There was no second floor on the building, and half of the first floor belonged to a confectionary shop.
 According to family legend, the first customer was a neighborly sort named Dan Marshall, who owned a business across the street.

 Today, Simmons Center Market is owned by one of Jimmy’s grandsons, Ricky Travers, and Ricky’s wife, Rosi.
 Lots of other family members work in the store, too, enough to touch on four different generations, in fact.
-At a recent presentation at the local historical society where Ricky recounted the history of the business, he noted that people who are interested in the operations of small businesses sometimes ask him about his strategy for finding good help.
+At a 2017 presentation at the local historical society where Ricky recounted the history of the business, he noted that people who are interested in the operations of small businesses sometimes ask him about his strategy for finding good help.